 Dave: Right, he has a PhD in psychology perhaps.

 Tom: Right.
-Dave, the example here—I mean this is, hopefully the audience understands what we are laying out here is that this was a seduction and it continues to be a seduction.
+Dave, the example here—I mean this is—hopefully the audience understands what we are laying out here is that this was a seduction and it continues to be a seduction.
 Sometimes today you wonder, because there’s so much information out about it.
-But still, people are being seduced by this and as you point out, the word faith teachers—here is an example of those who would claim to be evangelicals who have adopted a methodology, techniques of occultism developed or wrapped them in Christian terminology and presented them as faith.
+But still, people are being seduced by this, and, as you point out, the word faith teachers—here is an example of those who would claim to be evangelicals who have adopted a methodology, techniques of occultism developed or wrapped them in Christian terminology and presented them as faith.
 That’s what we are talking about.
 This is one example of the seduction that took place.

-Dave: Of course we had already written as you mentioned, Cult Explosion.
+Dave: Of course, we had already written, as you mentioned, Cult Explosion.
 Numbers of people had written about the Mormon Church.
 The heart of the Mormon Church is the belief that we can become gods.
 Well, men become gods and women become goddesses and have to continue to . . . well they look forward to eternal pregnancy and so forth, but . . .

 Tom: Right—cranking out spirit babies.

-Dave: But a man becomes a god.
-That’s the whole idea.
-Brigham Young said the devil told the truth.
+Dave: But a man becomes a god—that’s the whole idea!
+Brigham Young said, “The devil told the truth.
 I don’t blame Eve for eating of the forbidden fruit.
-That’s how we become gods.
-So Mormonism is literally founded upon the belief that the lie of the serpent is the gospel truth.
-So people can accept that.
+That’s how we become gods!”
+So Mormonism is literally founded upon the belief that the lie of the serpent is the gospel truth, so people can accept that.

-Tom: You mean people can accept that, you mean they recognize that as Mormon heresy.
+Tom: You mean people can accept that—you mean they recognize that as Mormon heresy?

 Tom: Right.
-Well Dave you see that’s interesting, because I mean you bring up Mormonism, the idea that they promote that we are gods, or are being exalted to godhood, as a cult.
-You have the same problem with religious science, Christian Science that really we are deity, right?
+Well, Dave, you see, that’s interesting, because—I mean, you bring up Mormonism, the idea that they promote that we are gods, or are being exalted to godhood, as a cult.
+You have the same problem with religious science, Christian Science, that really we are deity, right?
 We have this innate deity about us and that we can create reality with our minds.

-Now there are a lot of people who wouldn’t go that far as Christians, but still they give some credence to the idea that if I say I’m getting a cold, I’ll get a cold.
-And that if they can just make a positive confession, then that will bring it about.
-These men, Hagen, Copeland and so forth—Frederick Price—they literally teach—and Paul Crouch—it’s taught on Trinity Broadcasting Network—they literally teach that we create with our words.
-And they say that’s because we are little gods and they would go to Genesis 1 where God said—and they will quote it.
-Genesis:1:3, “God said let there be light.”
-Genesis:1:6, 1:11 and so forth.
-God said, God said, and they say, “See the power in words?”
+Now there are a lot of people who wouldn’t go that far as Christians, but still they give some credence to the idea that if I say I’m getting a cold, I’ll get a cold, and that if they can just make a positive confession, then that will bring it about.
+These men, Hagen, Copeland, and so forth—Frederick Price—they literally teach—and Paul Crouch—it’s taught on Trinity Broadcasting Network—they literally teach that we create with our words.
+And they say that’s because we are little gods, and they would go to Genesis 1, where God said—and they will quote it—Genesis:1:3, “God said, Let there be light.”
+Genesis:1:6, 1:11 and so forth: “God said,” “God said,” and they say, “See the power in words?”
 No!
 It didn’t happen because God said it.
-It happened because it was God who said it.
+It happened because it was God who said it!

-Dave: And he’s not subject to some laws.
+Dave: And He’s not subject to some laws.
 And there are not some laws out there that make it work.
 But Pat Robertson says God never does a miracle except by the law of miracles.

-Pat Robertson for example, says that the Bible is not an impractical book of theology, but it’s a practical book of success.
+Dave: Based on what he says.
+Pat Robertson, for example, says that the Bible is not an impractical book of theology, but it’s a practical book of success.
 And it gives you techniques for success.
-Now somebody listening would say, well now you’re splitting hairs.
-I mean these people are Christians and what is the point?
-What does it really matter?
+Now, somebody listening would say, “Well, now you’re splitting hairs.
+I mean these people are Christians, and what is the point?
+What does it really matter?”

 And I hope people will understand we’re not just trying to be critical.
 What we are doing Tom—and if not, somebody please correct us.
 What we are doing is following what Jude said.
 “Earnestly contend for the faith once for all delivered to the saints.”
-As soon as we begin to compromise and we think well, we can manipulate it a little, or we can adjust it, or—someone said it like this: It’s certainly legitimate if you take the unchangeable truth of the word of God and put it in modern language so that a modern person can understand it.
-I have no objection to that.
-But if you take the latest ideas of the world or much less the occult—these mind manipulating techniques of the New Age, of the human potential movement and you dress them up in biblical language and you pass this off as Christianity, you are literally taking people to hell who imagine they are on their way to heaven.
-And that is why the Bible says the faith was once delivered to the saints and we must earnestly contend for it.
-Not because we’re narrow-minded, dogmatic fundamentalists and we just like to disagree with people, but because the eternal destiny of souls hangs in the balance.
+As soon as we begin to compromise, and we think, “Well, we can manipulate it a little, or we can adjust it,” or—someone said it like this: It’s certainly legitimate if you take the unchangeable truth of the Word of God and put it in modern language so that a modern person can understand it—I have no objection to that.
+But if you take the latest ideas of the world ,or, much less, the occult—these mind-manipulating techniques of the New Age, of the human potential movement, and you dress them up in biblical language and you pass this off as Christianity, you are literally taking people to hell who imagine they are on their way to heaven.
+And that is why the Bible says the faith was once delivered to the saints, and we must earnestly contend for it, not because we’re narrow-minded, dogmatic fundamentalists, and we just like to disagree with people, but because the eternal destiny of souls hangs in the balance!
 That’s what we’re concerned about.

 Tom: Right.
-And those who do know the Lord, I mean really know the Lord, but fall into this or are seduced into it, their whole view of God has to be changed.
-If the methodology relates to their creator, to their God and the methodology of how they relate to him is bogus, I mean it is really wrong, their view of God is going to be wrong.
+And those who do know the Lord, I mean really know the Lord, but fall into this, or are seduced into it, their whole view of God has to be changed.
+If the methodology relates to their Creator, to their God, and the methodology of how they relate to Him is bogus, I mean it is really wrong, their view of God is going to be wrong.
 When these things begin to break down and don’t work as they had hoped, their view of God changes.
-So for a true believer, at the very least, their walk of faith, their relationship with the Lord is going to be altered to I think, to a point of maybe having their faith shipwrecked and maybe destroying their faith.
+So for a true believer, at the very least, their walk of faith, their relationship with the Lord, is going to be altered to, I think, to a point of maybe having their faith shipwrecked and maybe destroying their faith.

-Dave: Well Jesus said in John:17:3, “And this is life eternal.”
+Dave: Well, Jesus said in John:17:3, “And this is life eternal.”
 And we want to know what life eternal is.
 There’s a big difference between having life eternal and being lost eternally.
-And Jesus said—these are not my words—“This is life eternal.
-That they might know thee, the only true God and Jesus Christ whom thou hast sent.”
-It would be a horrible thing to stand before the Lord one day and he says, “I never knew you.”
+And Jesus said—these are not my words—“This is life eternal: that they might know thee, the only true God and Jesus Christ, whom thou hast sent.”
+It would be a horrible thing to stand before the Lord one day, and He says, “I never knew you.”
 So if you have a false god, even a false concept of God, you are detracting from the truth about God.
 You are substituting—this is called idolatry.
-Whatever kind of an idol you want to make, or even if you just make it in your mind.
-You don’t have to form it out of wood or clay.
-Whatever this false god is, this is a false god!
-So John for example in his first epistle of chapter 5, he says, “We know that the son of God has come and has given us an understanding that we might know the true God.
+Whatever kind of an idol you want to make, or even if you just make it in your mind—you don’t have to form it out of wood and clay—whatever this false god is, this is a false god!
+So John, for example, in his first epistle of chapter 5, he says, “We know that the son of God has come and has given us an understanding that we might know the true God.
 That we might know him who is true.”
 He says, “This is the true God—Jesus Christ.
 Little children keep yourselves from idols.”